Pack Extra Patience Before Hitting The Road For Memorial Day Weekend, AAA Says

 PITTSBURGH (KDKA) — Travel experts say people are itching to get out of their homes.

 It’s expected to be a busy weekend, with Memorial Day being the unofficial start of summer.
-In addition to packing sunscreen and clothes, pack some extra patience on the roads.READ MORE: Blue Angels Return To Westmoreland County Airshow
+In addition to packing sunscreen and clothes, pack some extra patience on the roads.READ MORE: The Great Grill Debate: Do People Prefer Charcoal Or Is The Griddle Taking Over?

 The busiest days will be Thursday and Friday.